-Employees should contact students and their parents through the School District computer or phone unless in the case of an emergency or with prior consent of the principal.
-Employees should not release their cell phone number, personal e-mail address, etc. to students or their parents, except when overnight trips with students are involved.
+Employees should contact students and their parents through the School District account or phone unless in the case of an emergency or with prior consent of the principal.
+Employees should not release their cell phone number, personal e-mail address, etc. to students or their parents, except when authorized, such as, overnight trips when students are involved.
 Employees who are coaches or sponsors of activities may create a text list of students and parents in order to communicate more effectively as long as the texts go to all students and the principal is included in the text address list.
-It is strongly recommended to use an online text messaging system, such as cel.ly that will keep records of all of the texts sent from the employee.
+It is strongly recommended to use an online text messaging system that will keep records of all of the messages sent from the employee.